jacebenson/cedar/docs/docs/tutorial/chapter7/api-side-currentuser.md

 export default Article
 ```

-Depending on whether you started from the Redwood Tutorial repo or not, you may not have any posts to actually display.
+Depending on whether you started from the Cedar Tutorial repo or not, you may not have any posts to actually display.
 Let's add some!
 However, before we can do that with our posts admin/scaffold, we'll need to actually associate a user to the post they created.
 Remember that we don't allow setting the `userId` via GraphQL, which is what the scaffolds use when creating/editing records.
 But that's okay, we want this to only happen in the service anyway, which is where we're heading now.

 ## Accessing `currentUser` on the API side